Plain-English estate planning guides

 Read guide → -

-Guaranteed Acceptance Life Insurance: How It Works, What It Costs, and Who It's For
+Guaranteed Acceptance Life Insurance: Cost & How It Works

 Guaranteed acceptance life insurance is small whole-life coverage with no health questions — anyone in the issue age range qualifies.
 The trade-off is a 2-3 year waiting period and higher premiums.
 Here's the honest breakdown.